 Feeding a family in tough times can be a difficult task.
-In the 1930s, during the great depression, people had to get creative to put food on the table.
-They devised clever ways to make a meal out of limited resources.
+In the 1930s, during the Great Depression, people had to get creative to put food on the table.
+One of my favorite dishes from the Great Depression era is Hoover stew.

 Today, inflation is driving food prices up, making it even more challenging to make ends meet.
 Fortunately, there are still techniques that our ancestors used to live cheaply and successfully.